 The common freshwater angelfish, Pterophyllum scarlare, are so easy to breed that you may find yourself as an accidental angelfish breeder when you suddenly spot a pile of eggs in your tank.
 If your angelfish have started a family without help from you, this information and tips will help you help the parents continue to care for their eggs and fry.
-Although once you’ve ventured into breeding angelfish, you may find yourself hooked.
-In that case, you’ll need to read Breeding Angelfish: Information for the Hobby Angelfish Breeder (article coming soon), which covers breeding basics for the easy to breed scarlare angelfish and the more challenging altum and leopoldi.
+Although once you’ve ventured into angelfish breeding, you may find yourself hooked.

 Males vs. Female Angelfish